Recover

 Recover is an optional paid service that enables you to automatically retry declined transactions on a backup gateway in the case of an outage or soft decline.
 This improves the chance that a transaction is ultimately successful and builds system resilience.

-Recover will retry failed transactions in real time that Spreedly has mapped as soft declines, outages, or on customer defined custom codes.
+Recover will retry failed transactions (Spreedly mapped soft declines, outages, or on your defined custom codes) in real time.

 Decline types and retry modes